Rydra/melange/docs/components/messaging-backends.md

 A **messaging backend** is a wrapper over your message broker.
 It exposes several methods that abstract the broker functionality, making it simpler to work with.

-Out of the box Melange provides you with three messaging backends: The `SQSBackend`, the `RabbitMQBackend` and the `ElasticMQBackend`.
+Out of the box Melange provides you with three messaging backends: The `AWSBackend`, the `RabbitMQBackend` and the `ElasticMQBackend`.

 ## Writing your own Messaging Backend